Words and terms used in the world of From The Waters.

 Plural harribs.
 An Ephillion creature similar to a hare.

-Aelin City Healer department leaders.
+The title used by Aelin City Healer department leaders.

 One of the Aelin ranks.
 Concerned with promoting, maintaining or restoring aelinuan health through the study, diagnosis, and treatment of disease, injury, and other physical and mental impairments.